-Correct Disposal of thorny bramble growth and roots is key, leaving it in a pile in a corner of the garden will just create another Bramble problem, because it roots wherever it touches soil.
+Correct Disposal of thorny bramble growth and roots is key, leaving it in a pile in a corner of the garden will just create another Bramble bush problem, because it roots wherever it touches soil.
 If it is just a bush or two, cut it into small pieces and rot it down in a plastic bin bag.
 When I'm clearing a large area I use a shredder and bag it to rot down, or preferably burn it.

 Cutting the bush back and treating with Weed-killer to kill the root.

-Depending on the weed-killer you plan to use it should be applied in the growing season, from spring until autumn, the best and cheapest chemical weed-killer for treating bramble is glyphosate, read and follow the manufacturer's instructions.
+Depending on the herbicide you plan to use it should be applied in the growing season, from spring until autumn, the best and cheapest chemical weed-killer for treating bramble is glyphosate, read and follow the manufacturer's instructions.

 You may have to repeat this process and at the very least keep an eye out for new growth and pull them up as soon as you see them.

-If you have children or working full time and have limited time for the garden, a large area of bramble could take months to clear doing it the organic way without using weed-killer, whilst the chemical way could be done in a weekend.
+If you work and have limited time for the garden, a large area of bramble could take months to clear doing it the organic way without using weed-killer, whilst the chemical way could be done in a weekend.

 If you have a large garden taken over by brambles and not in to much of a rush, try clearing one section at a time by covering the area with a heavy grade weed suppressing membrane.
 This won't kill off the roots but it will make digging up the roots a lot easier.

-Want a truly organic way to clear Brambles ?
+Want a truly organic way to kill Brambles?

 Just enjoy the blackberries you could be harvesting and make lots of jam and apple and blackberry pies.

 Keep or borrow a few goats they'll clear a bramble patch faster than anything, with out using weed-killer.

 Using Machinery to clear Bramble.

 If your neighbour neglects the garden, Its almost impossible to stop bramble creeping over, under and through neighbouring fences and walls, You could try asking them to control it but its probably easier to check now and again and destroy it yourself before it takes hold and becomes a problem.